seanzero7/PPG-Based-Heart-Rate-Detection/README.md

 Apple Watch Average: 64.30 BPM

 The filtered FFT plots show the frequency spectrum after applying our bandpass filter (40-180 BPM).
 The peak frequency, indicated by the red dashed line, represents the detected heart rate.
 The Apple Watch average values provide a reference for comparison and validation of our detection method.

+## Conclusion

+The comparison between our PPG-based heart rate detection and Apple Watch measurements reveals a consistent pattern of small differences, typically within a few beats per minute.
+This close alignment validates our methodology while highlighting several interesting aspects of heart rate monitoring:

+### Factors Contributing to Measurement Differences

+1. **Measurement Location**
+   The Apple Watch measures heart rate at the wrist, while our system captures the PPG signal from the fingertip.
+These different anatomical locations experience slightly different blood flow dynamics.

+2. **Temporal Averaging**
+   Apple Watch likely implements a rolling average algorithm to smooth heart rate variations over time, while our FFT analysis identifies the dominant frequency across the entire recording period.

+3. **Sensing Technology**
+   Commercial devices like Apple Watch use specialized sensors optimized specifically for wearable PPG detection, whereas smartphone cameras are general-purpose optical sensors not originally designed for physiological measurements.

+4. **Signal Processing Approaches**
+   Our simple but effective bandpass filter (40-180 BPM) demonstrates that relatively straightforward signal processing techniques can achieve results comparable to commercial devices with proprietary algorithms.

+### Implications

+The consistent proximity of our results to a commercial-grade device validates smartphone-based PPG as a viable approach for heart rate estimation.
+This opens possibilities for accessible heart rate monitoring in situations where specialized medical equipment is unavailable.

+The small discrepancies between measurements remind us that physiological signals naturally contain variability, and different measurement approaches may each capture slightly different aspects of the same underlying phenomenon.

 ## Data Storage